mendix/docs/content/releasenotes/developer-portal/index.md

 ### February 10th, 2022

 #### New Features

-* You can now more easily bookmark posts inside the Mendix forum for future reference.
+* You can now more easily bookmark posts inside the [Mendix Forum](/developerportal/community-tools/mendix-forum) for future reference.
-* We simplified the process of marking a post inside the Mendix forum as a bookmark and streamlined the used terminology to improve the user experience.
+* We simplified the process of marking a post inside the Forum as a bookmark and streamlined the terminology used to improve the user experience.

 ### January 18th, 2022

 #### Improvements